-Dr. Luther Hilton Foster's many accomplishments as the fourth president of Tuskegee included organization of the College of Arts and Sciences, the elimination of several vocational programs, and development of engineering programs.
+Foster's many accomplishments as the fourth president of Tuskegee included organization of the College of Arts and Sciences, the elimination of several vocational programs, and development of engineering programs.
+He served as president for 28 years (1953-1981).

-He served on the Board of Sears Roebuck, Norton Simon, Teachers Insurance and Annuity Association, March of Dimes, the American Association of Colleges, the Academy for Educational Development, the Joint Committee for Political and Economic Studies, the UNCF, and the Institute for Church Administration Management.
+He was elected to the Alabama Academy of Honors and served on the Board of Sears Roebuck, Norton Simon, Teachers Insurance and Annuity Association, March of Dimes, the American Association of Colleges, the Academy for Educational Development, the Joint Committee for Political and Economic Studies, the UNCF, and the Institute for Church Administration Management.

 Recipient of the Star of Africa (Liberia) in 1958, Foster’s distinguished career was acknowledged with honorary degrees from Adams State (Colorado) College, The University of Liberia, Virginia State College, The University of Michigan, Colby College, the University of Alabama, Loyola University of Chicago and Northeastern University.
 He received the Alumni Award from Hampton University in 1954.